patricklafrance/shelby/README.md

 #### Multiple endpoints

-If you're view model use multiple endpoints you cannot use the high level HTTP functions of Shelby, but can still use the low level one, they provide the same behavior but they are more verbose.
+If you're view model use multiple endpoints you cannot use the high level HTTP functions of Shelby, but can still use the low level functions, they provide the same behavior but they are more verbose.

 * `_fetch(options)`
 * `_save(options)`